broadinstitute/depmap-portal/analysis-pipeline/README.md

 The `fit.conseq` works as follows:

 1. It first creates model input json files based on the `model-config.yaml` file.
 2. Once the input json file is created, daintree is run to produce the output for predictability.
+There are 3 different files that are uploaded to taiga for each model, predictions.csv, ensemble.csv, feature_metadata.csv.Running daintree also creates a `output_config.json` file which has the input config as well as the taiga ids of the 3 uploaded files.
+3. The `output_config.json` file is then combined into a single `combined_daintree_output_config.json` where the screen is the key and the value is the list of the output config for each model.